Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Share:

-We are constantly working on contributing monitoring support for various sources; the latest in that line is support for JVM monitoring using the OpenTelemetry collector.
-If you are as excited as we are, take a look at the details of this support in OpenTelemetry’s repo.
+We are continuously adding monitoring support for different sources.
+The latest addition is support for JVM monitoring using the OpenTelemetry collector.
+You can find more details about this support in OpenTelemetry’s repository.

 The best part is that this receiver works with any OpenTelemetry Collector, including the OpenTelemetry Collector and observIQ’s distribution of the collector.

-In this post, we take you through the steps to set up this receiver with observIQ’s distribution of the OpenTelemetry Collector and send out the metrics to Google Cloud Operations.
+Let us guide you through setting up this receiver with observIQ’s distribution of the OpenTelemetry Collector and sending the metrics to Google Cloud Operations.

-Here, JVM monitoring is handled using the JMX metrics receiver from OpenTelemetry.
+Here, JVM monitoring is managed using the JMX metrics receiver from OpenTelemetry.

 Performance metrics are the most important to monitor for JVM.
 Here’s a list of signals to keep track of: